-Follow the same procedures when assembling and installing the air spring on the passenger's side of the vehicle.
-NOTE: The use of a heat shield is required on the exhaust side of the vehicle.
-See Figure "F".
-The heat shield will mount between the air spring and the upper bracket.
-Position the heat shield so it is half way between the air spring and the closest part of the exhaust.
-Be sure the heat shield will not contact any part of the air helper spring kit or the vehicle as the suspension compresses (i.e. brake lines, axle, shock absorbers, lower bracket, etc.).
+Follow steps 1-5 for assembly and installation of the passenger's side assembly.
+Note: The use of a heat shield is required on the passenger's side of the vehicle see Figure "F".
+The heat shield will mount between the upper bracket and the air helper spring.
+Angle the heat shield so it will fall halfway between the air helper spring and the closest point on the exhaust.
+Be sure that the heat shield will not contact any other component as the suspension compresses. (i.e. brake lines, shock absorbers, lower bracket assembly)